noaione/yuusha-shoukan-ln/sources/v10/chapter0.md

 After staying the night, this is the second day here in the Hydra Kingdom.
-I woke up pretty early, and since I don’t have anything much to do, I thought I should take a stroll, so I’m currently walking along the shore in the dim morning light.As expected of a port town, many people seem to be working early in the morning, and the city is quite lively.
+I woke up pretty early, and since I don’t have anything much to do, I thought I should take a stroll, so I’m currently walking along the shore in the dim morning light.
+As expected of a port town, many people seem to be working early in the morning, and the city is quite lively.
 While listening to the noisy but enjoyable hustle and bustle, as I continued with my leisurely walk...
 I arrived at a slightly different place.
 There are a number of people here and there, all